-- In Horizon Console, edit the USB access policy for a specific pool to either deny or allow access.
+- In the console, edit the USB access policy for a specific pool to either deny or allow access.
 With this approach, you do not have to change the desktop image and can control access to USB devices in specific desktop and application pools.

 Only the global USB access policy is available for published desktop and application pools.
 You cannot set this policy for individual published desktop or application pools.

-- In Horizon Console, after you set the policy at the desktop or application pool level, you can override the policy for a specific user in the pool by selecting the User Overrides setting and selecting a user.
+- In the console, after you set the policy at the desktop or application pool level, you can override the policy for a specific user in the pool by selecting the User Overrides setting and selecting a user.